 When a country was assumed to have a CM in place, it was assumed that generators no longer followed scarcity pricing bidding behaviour, but shifted to marginal cost bidding.
+Therefore in Options 2 and 3 a hybrid market was considered for EU28, with 24 Member States having an energy only market (with scarcity pricing behaviour), while 4 Member

-As the reported technology categories of PRIMES do not entirely match PRIMES/IEM, for PRIMES/IEM the reported figure in the table for oil fired generation includes peak units, steam turbines (both oil and gas) as well as CHP with oil as main fuel.
+36 As the reported technology categories of PRIMES do not entirely match PRIMES/IEM, for PRIMES/IEM the reported figure in the table for oil fired generation includes peak units, steam turbines (both oil and gas) as well as CHP with oil as main fuel.